 The STOP Program has a series of Quality Improvement initiatives that address tobacco use and other comorbid issues.
 See below to learn about some of our past work.
 This page will be updated, please come back soon to learn more.

 Combined Alcohol and Tobacco (CombAT)

 Tobacco use is significantly associated with cancer risk; people who smoke and drink alcohol above recommended low-risk guidelines are at greater risk of developing certain types of cancer, including mouth, throat and esophagus.
-The CombAT study aimed to test the effectiveness of a web-based clinical decision support system (CDSS) to enable primary health care providers in the Smoking Treatment for Ontario Patients (STOP) Program to address risky alcohol consumption among adult smokers making a quit attempt.
+The CombAT study aimed to test the effectiveness of a web-based clinical decision support system (CDSS) to enable primary health care providers in the Smoking Treatment for Ontario Patients (STOP) Program -funded by the Ontario Ministry of Health- to address risky alcohol consumption among adult smokers making a quit attempt.

 To download our patient resource for managing mood click here.

 For questions regarding the Mood Management initiative, please contact: MoodInitiative@camh.ca.